 10% cheaper than what is available

-EPC for BLA Members are discounted.
+EPC for BLA Members is discounted.
 They are 10% cheaper than what is available to the public.
-Average cost is about £55 this will vary depending on the location of the property that requires an EPC.
+The average cost is about £55 this will vary depending on the location of the property that requires an EPC.

-The BLA service provider Providing EPC is EPC-online.
+The BLA service provider Providing EPC is Propcert.
 For members to order an EPC please complete the form below.
-EPC-online will receive your form and will in turn contact you directly and make all necessary arrangements with you.
+Propcert will receive your form and will, in turn, contact you directly and make all necessary arrangements with you.

 NOTE* It may be the case that your property may not need an EPC.
 We recommend our members to check if your property falls under the following category before requesting an EPC.